Kuali Coeus (KC) FAQ’s

 What is the backup if KC goes down?

-KC will be run in a distributed or clustered environment made up of a series of servers that will dynamically roll your session from one server to the other should one fail.
+KC is run in a distributed environment made up of a series of servers that will dynamically roll your session from one server to the other should one fail.
 All of the production platforms including KC are backed up at our disaster recovery location in Arizona.
 Your data are mirrored or replicated to the DR site within seconds of being stored locally.
 Should a catastrophic event occur locally the production platforms will be restored within hours from our disaster recovery location.